JackAdams/meteor-editable-list/README.md

 There are a number of parameters you can pass to the widget that affect its behaviour:

-`class="text-class"` will change the class attribute of the `li` element wrapping the text of a list item that can be edited
+`class="text-class"` will change the class attribute of the `span` element (inside the `li` element) that wraps the text of a list item

-`style=dynamicStyle` can be used if you need to have more dynamic control over the style of the editable list elements (use a template helper to give the `dynamicStyle`) e.g.
+`style=dynamicStyle` can be used if you need to have more dynamic control over the style of the `span` elements wrapping editable list text (use a template helper to give the `dynamicStyle`) e.g.

 	dynamicStyle : function() {
 	  return 'color:' + Session.get('currentColor') + ';';
 	}

+To set a class/style on the `li` element of list items, use something like `liClass="my-list-item-class"` or `liStyle="margin: 5px 5px 0 0;"`.
+This is particularly useful for putting a margin on horizontal list items.
+(Don't set padding with these if you have a horizontal list -- it messes with the drag and drop.
+Set padding using `class=...` or `style=...`.)

+Use `editStyle` or `editClass` to style the `input` element used to edit a list item.

 `inputClass="input-class"` will change the class attribute of the `input` element once the text is being edited